florianbgt/theatre-ticket/README.md

 You can log into the admin page (http://tickets.localhost/api/admin/) using the admin user (user: admin, password: testpass123)

 The Nuxt Universal app is served here: http://tickets.localhost/

+The Nuxt app is server side rendered (on hard refresh, great for SEO!) and is hydrated to become a SPA after and provide a smooth user experience